Maryjanee/Tic-Tac-Toe/README.md

 Tic-tac-toe (American English), noughts and crosses (British English), is a game for two players, and each of the players are assigned tags(X and O) ,each player take turns marking the spaces in a 3×3 grid with their assigned tag.
 The player who succeeds in placing three of their tags in a horizontal, vertical, or diagonal row is the winner.

+This project was also tested with Rpsec for different functionalities.

 ![X wins this game ](assets/tic-tac-toe.gif)

 ## Screenshot <a name = "screen"></a>